Serving Motherwell and Wishaw

 Professional Background

 Clare studied Computer Information Systems at Glasgow Caledonian University and worked in the IT industry, including as European Development Manager at a Glasgow document management firm.
 She is a member of the National Union of Journalists and the British Computer Society, and is passionate about education and STEM, particularly encouraging girls and women into science and technology.
-Clare serves as Vice-Chair of SSERC.
+Clare served as Vice-Chair of SSERC before being awarded an Honorary Fellowship

 Clare’s Journey in Politics

-Clare became involved in politics following the closure of the Ravenscraig steelworks, inspired to make a positive impact in her community.
-She worked at SNP HQ from 2003–2007, leading the development of the ‘Activate’ campaign tool.
-Clare was elected to North Lanarkshire Council in 2007, and to the Scottish Parliament representing Central Scotland in 2011.
-She became the first SNP MSP for Motherwell and Wishaw in 2016 and was re-elected in 2021 with an increased majority.
+Clare became involved in politics following the closure of the Ravenscraig steelworks, motivated by a desire to make a positive difference in her community.
+She worked at SNP Headquarters from 2003 to 2007, where she led the development of the party’s Activate campaign tool.
+Elected to North Lanarkshire Council in 2007, Clare went on to represent the Central Scotland region in the Scottish Parliament from 2011.
+In 2016, she became the first SNP MSP for Motherwell and Wishaw, retaining the constituency in 2021 and again in 2026.

 Scottish Parliament Work

-Clare previously chaired the Education and Skills Committee and the Social Security Committee.
-She is currently the convener of the Constitution, Europe, External Affairs, and Culture Committee.
+Clare previously served as Convener of the Education and Skills Committee, the Social Security Committee, and the Constitution, Europe, External Affairs and Culture Committee.

 Cross-Party Groups (CPGs)